-Family and Medical Leave Act: If you work full-time for an employer who employs at least fifty employees, you may qualify for coverage under the Family and Medical Leave Act.
-If that law applies to your employer at your worksite, your employer is responsible to make contributions for your coverage if you are on leave because you have a qualifying medical condition or because you are caring for a family member with a qualifying medical condition, for a newborn or newly adopted child, or for a family member who is an injured or ill service member or veteran of the U.S. Armed Forces, or because of a qualifying exigency related to a family member's service in the U.S. Armed Forces.
+Family and Medical Leave Act, California Family Rights Act, and New Parent Leave Act: If you work full-time for an employer and the Family and Medical Leave Act ("FMLA"), California Family Rights Act ("CFRA"), or New Parent Leave Act (NPLA) applies to your employer, you may qualify for health coverage.
+If any of these laws apply to your employer at your worksite, your employer is responsible to make contributions to the Plan for your coverage if you are eligible for, and take, qualifying leave under the FMLA, the CFRA, or the NPLA.
 If this applies to you, your Hour Bank will not be charged for coverage while you are on qualifying leave.
-If you believe this law applies to you, contact Allied Fund Administrators LLC for more information.
+If you believe this section applies to you, contact the Plan Administration Office for more information.